 Some parts of this page may be machine-translated.

-Previously, we introduced the process of "post-editing," which involves brushing up machine-translated text by human hands.
+Previously, we introduced the process of human refinement of machine-translated texts called

 ▼Previous Article

-[Expertise] Quality, How Far Do You Expect?
-Post-edit Design Standards
+Know-How: Quality, How Much Do You Demand?
+Post-Editing Design Standards

-It is crucial to make necessary and sufficient corrections while comparing with the quality standards we aim for.
+It is important to make corrections at a necessary and sufficient level, in line with the target quality standards.

-Below, we introduce the three levels that our company generally adopts as a basis.
+Below, we introduce the three levels of categorization that our company adopts as a basis.

 ・Workload compared to human translation: 10-50%